Last Updated on June 3, 2020

 Timing of Intervention

-Following intraarticular injuries need immediate surgical procedure
+Following intraarticular injuries need an immediate surgical procedure

 - Open fractures

-- Irreducible fracture dislocations
+- Irreducible fracture-dislocations

 - Associated with neurovascular injuries

 - Articular fractures associated with compartment syndromes

 Intraarticular fractures are often associated with severe soft tissue injuries and definitive procedures may be delayed because of soft tissue conditions.
 Delay may vary from few days to two to three weeks.

 It is important to restore length and alignment of the fracture fragments by bridging external fixation if undue delay is anticipated.

 In such cases, securing reduction of the articular surfaces with minimal exposure at the time of external fixation.
 This should be minimal surgery to align and fix articular fragments and the implant used commonly is a lag screw.